 \textbf{Impact of Additional Users.} We simulate DLG on FL with the target and additional synthetic users participating.
 We report the results in Table \ref{tab:radiocells}.
-First, we consider the target (3) alone: the DLG attack achieves: EMD 17.08, under FedSGD; 24.13, under FedAvg; up to 26.9, for FedAvg with \algoname and $eps=0.01$; the RMSE is roughly the same across all FedAvg and better than FedSGD, as expected.
+First, we consider the target (3) alone: the DLG attack achieves: EMD 17.08, under FedSGD; 24.13, under FedAvg; up to 26.9, for FedAvg with \algoname and $eps=0.01$; the RMSE is roughly the same across all FedAvg and better than FedSGD.

-Next, we consider that the background user 0 joins and updates the global model after locally training on its data (1059 out of 1351 total upload files in the dataset).
+Next, we consider that the background user 0 joins and updates the global model after locally training on its data.
 This is a realistic scenario of DLG on target 3, where the effect of most other real users in London is captured by this massive "background'' user, who updates the global model following the timestamps indicated in the individual upload files.
 This results in a slight decrease of EMD for FedAvg from 24.13 to 22.51, while attack divergence remains practically the same.

 Finally, we consider the other synthetic users (1,2,4,5), joining the target (3) one at a time, and updating the global model via FedAvg.
 When the most dissimilar user (5) participates, privacy loss is maximum (EMD is 18.02 with FedSGD and 23.02 with FedAvg).
-When similar users (1,2,4) participate, there is less privacy loss (EMD $\in[26.1,29.3]$).
-This was expected from Insight I4 in Sec.\ref{sec:analysis}: dissimilar the users lead to slower convergence and more successful DLG attack.
+When similar users (1,2,4) participate, privacy loss is smaller (EMD $\in[26.1,29.3]$).
+This was expected from Insight I4 in Sec.\ref{sec:analysis}: dissimilar users lead to slower convergence and more successful DLG attack.

 \textbf{Adding \algoname} to FedAvg offers significant protection to the target: for $eps=0.005$, one third of the runs resulted in 100\% divergence.
 Increasing $eps$ to 0.01 resulted in two-thirds of runs with 100\% divergence, and the remaining had EMD=26.9 and RMSE=5.44.
 In the multi-users case, it is sufficient that the target applies \algoname locally, to get privacy protection, \eg EMD=31.33 and 96\% divergence in the case of (3,5).
 This is amplified when users are dissimilar, like users (3,5), rather than the case of background (3,0).